 Campus printing needs change with the trimester and semester systems, that change can be dramatic, occurring in a little as a few months.
 As such, it can prove incredibly difficult to adequately anticipate exactly what printing power an educational institution needs, or to anticipate how it will expand or contract.
 Therefore, keeping a close eye on the print environment at the start of the year can help a school quickly identify if scaling is needed.

 Data Security Is More Important Than Ever

 Printers, likewise, constitute a security risk of their own.
-The average modern printer especially Wi-Fi-connected ones, like MFPs have a hard drive which stores information about print jobs.
+The average modern printer especially Wi-Fi-connected ones, like MFPs, has a hard drive that stores information about print jobs.
 Unfortunately, these hard drives represent one of the most overlooked pieces of technology when it comes to installing an antivirus.
 As such, hackers have learned to target printers.

 A new printer will naturally invite curiosity.
 Be prepared to monitor the network a little closer to discover any opportunities to tighten security.

 New technology always means a learning curve.
 For faculty members who were used to working with the old machines, new printers may mean time taken away from work to learn how to use them.
 That may lead to frustration as workflows get changed.
 During the beginning of the year, connect with staff members to provide any support they may need while adapting to the new system.